heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 ### Section 14.

 Each and every owner shall install or have installed within nine (9) months of occupancy or closing, whichever is sooner, landscaping of the front and side yards of the property.
-The owner shall submit sketches or plans to the Board or the Architectural Control Co1mnittee and receive approval of said plans before installation.
+The owner shall submit sketches or plans to the Board or the Architectural Control Committee and receive approval of said plans before installation.

 ### Section 15.

-Each builder or initial lot owner of each and every residential lot within the property, after purchasing the lot from the Declaiarit, shall install on each lot or cause to be installed, a mail box stand and a post light in a colot, design, and location to be approved by the Board or the Architectural Contrnl Corrunittee.
-Said· post lights shall be installed on each and every residential lot at a distance not to exceed forty (40) feet from the center of the roadway on which said residential lot shall front; except in those cases where the residential lot fronts on a cul-de-sac, then the post lights shall be located at a distance not to exceed sixty-five (65) feet from the center point of said cul-de-sac.
+Each builder or initial lot owner of each and every residential lot within the property, after purchasing the lot from the Declarant, shall install on each lot or cause to be installed, a mail box stand and a post light in a color, design, and location to be approved by the Board or the Architectural Control Committee.
+Said post lights shall be installed on each and every residential lot at a distance not to exceed forty (40) feet from the center of the roadway on which said residential lot shall front; except in those cases where the residential lot fronts on a cul-de-sac, then the post lights shall be located at a distance not to exceed sixty-five (65) feet from the center point of said cul-de-sac.

 ### Section 16.

-All co1mnon areas shall be maintained by the Association.
-No changes in landscaping, nor removal or triimning of trees, lawns, or shrubs will be permitted within the common areas without written authorization of the Board or the Architectural Control Com1nittee.
-Should it become necessary to thin foliage or remove certain growing or dead trees or brush within these common areas for the purpose of improving the quality of life or safety within the property, then the owner or owners of those lots desiring to thii1 foliage or remove certain trees should submit a written statement as to the reason for removing this plant life along with a drawing delineating those trees or plants to be removed.
+All common areas shall be maintained by the Association.
+No changes in landscaping, nor removal or triimning of trees, lawns, or shrubs will be permitted within the common areas without written authorization of the Board or the Architectural Control Committee.
+Should it become necessary to thin foliage or remove certain growing or dead trees or brush within these common areas for the purpose of improving the quality of life or safety within the property, then the owner or owners of those lots desiring to thin foliage or remove certain trees should submit a written statement as to the reason for removing this plant life along with a drawing delineating those trees or plants to be removed.
 The Board or the Architectural Control Committee shall within thirty (30) days review and act to either approve or disapprove the request in writing.
 Because these areas are common to all homeowners, not just the adjacent properties, it is incumbent on the Board or ACC to notify Association members of any action related to the common areas excluding those actions deemed by the Board or ACC to be of an emergent nature.

 ### Section 17.